Key takeaways

 Improving your diet to include more nutritious, energy-boosting foods can also help combat fatigue while taking semaglutide.
 “Eating small, balanced meals with enough protein can help maintain energy levels, especially since semaglutide can suppress appetite,” Dr. Dasgupta says.

-With its mix of fruits, vegetables, and healthy fats from nuts, fish, and olive oil, the Mediterranean diet fits that description well.
+With its mix of fruits, vegetables, and healthy fats from nuts, fish, and olive oil, the Mediterranean diet is a good option to consider.
 Plus, studies show that people who follow a Mediterranean diet experience better sleep and less insomnia, which may prevent fatigue.

 5. Manage your stress